nucleus-uog/nucleus/README.md

 12. Run `docker-compose logs -f` to view the logs for the application.
 13. When finished, you can run `docker-compose down` to kill the containers.

+### Notes
-Any emails that the application would send are printed to the console.
+- Any emails that the application would send are printed to the console.
 When testing the reset password, check there.
+- Docker Compose is configured to set up volumes for storing the MySQL database and the results (so they can be read by the application), you can check and remove these volumes if necessary using `docker volume` and appropriate subcommands.

 ## Manual
 If you opt to run this manually, you'll need the following installed: